Max-Eee/NeoPass/README.md

 > [!WARNING]
 > **Educational Purposes Only**: This extension is intended for educational purposes.
 Please use it responsibly and ethically.
-> The developers strongly discourage and do not support any form of academic dishonesty.
 > We are not responsible for any actions taken, and we do not encourage or promote cheating in any way.
 > Be cautious when using the extension to maintain academic integrity.